vicenteguerra/git-deploy/README.md

 - Payload URL: https://www.yoursite.com/git-deploy/deploy.php?token=your-secret-token
 - Content type: application/json
 - Secret: blank (this script uses a token at the end of the URL as the secret)
-- Which events would you like to trigger this webhook?: &#9745; Just the push event
+- Which events would you like to trigger this webhook?: :radio_button: Just the push event
-- Active: &#9745;
+- Active: :ballot_box_with_check:

 Click "Add webhook" to save your settings, and the script should start working.